 Q. If I drop the lecture, will I have to drop the lab?

 Q: If I need to retake the lecture, but got C or higher in lab, do I repeat both?

 A: No. But, you must sign up for both and ask us to drop the lab upon screen shot proof of your lab grade.
 (Send your request/proof to Deidre Shymanski at firstname.lastname@example.org.)

 Q: Right after I took the Chemistry Diagnostic Test, I was given some advice online in regards to my score.
 Where can I find that advice again?

 A: You may find that advice included below.

-111 will be much better prepared.
-A second option would be to spend
+students in Chem 111 will be much better prepared.
+A second option is to

-problem-solving skills led by a trained USF science student.
+on course problem-solving skills led by a trained USF science student.
+Students

 carefully review the online tutorials in subjects you struggled with on